Registration for Incoming BEDS Students

 For registration, there are three periods during each term:

-- Before the deadline to add or drop courses (approx. Week 2).
+- Before the deadline to add or drop courses (Week 2 in fall and winter; first day of the term in summer).
 You can go to Dal Online and do this on your own.

 - Between that date and the deadline to drop a course with a W grade (approx. Weeks 3–7).
 BEDS students should refer to the Drop a Course page.
 MArch students should refer to the Graduate Studies Add or Drop a Course page.